ISorokos/SafeML/README.md

 ## Medium Posts
 <p align="justify">
-<a href = "https://towardsdatascience.com/tagged/Safeml%20Project">How to Make Your Classifier Safe</a>, (2020, June) Published in Medium (Towards Data Science).
+<a href = "https://towardsdatascience.com/tagged/Safeml%20Project">How to Make Your Classifier Safe</a>, (2020, June) Published in Medium (Towards Data Science). [<a href = "https://www.kaggle.com/kooaslansefat/concept-drift-adversarial-validation-safeml">Kaggle Version</a>]
 </p>

 ## Talks